 Wholesalers and Distributors

 Just like retailers, you need different income accounts for different product types.
-Same goes for the expense accounts.
+The same goes for the expense accounts.
 Since you’ll buy and sell products in bulk, tracking inventory will be important.
 You can turn on inventory tracking in QuickBooks.

-To know more about Customized and Industry Specific Charts of Accounts in QuickBooks, you can get in touch with our QuickBooks Support experts.
+To know more about Customized and Industry Specific Charts of Accounts in QuickBooks, you can get in touch with our QuickBooks Consultant experts.